nginxinc/kubernetes-ingress/examples/custom-resources/custom-ip-listeners/virtualserver/README.md

-# Custom IP HTTP Listeners
+# Custom IPv4 and IPv6 IP Listeners

-In this example, we will configure a VirtualServer resource with a custom IP using HTTP listeners.
+In this example, we will configure a VirtualServer resource with a custom IPv4 or IPv6 IP using HTTP/HTTPS listeners.
-This will allow HTTP and/or HTTPs based requests to be made on non-default ports using separate IPs.
+This will allow IPv4 and/or IPv6 IPs using HTTP and/or HTTPS based requests to be made on non-default ports using separate IPs.

 ## Prerequisites